goldEli/blog/React.md

 React use Virtual DOM to construct DOM efficiently, which makes it a very complicated and time-consuming task of DOM manipulation easier for us.
 React abstracts away all this from developers to build the efficient UI with the help of Virtual DOM.

+* **How dose Virtual DOM works?**

+Virtual DOM is nothing but javaScirpt object representation of real DOM.
+Updating javaScript object is easier and faster when compared with updating the real DOM.
+With this in mind, let's see how it works.